chrahul/MongoDB2ADB/BenchmarkingResult/REAME.md

 > **MongoDB is 3,000× – 20,000× faster than AJD on throughput**
 > **MongoDB is 1,000× – 10,000× lower latency**
 > **MongoDB scales linearly; AJD does not scale**

+---

+# **6. Technical Interpretation**

+### **Why MongoDB Performs Better**

+* Mature native execution engine
+* Highly optimized for JSON storage
+* Efficient multi-threading
+* Predictable index utilization
+* No API translation layers
+* Better concurrency control

+### **Why AJD Mongo API Struggles**

+Based on factual test outputs:

+* Mongo API adds translation overhead
+* High latency at the API layer
+* Limited concurrency (QPS ceiling ~15–17)
+* Non-linear latency growth
+* Range queries not optimized for Mongo API
+* Mixed workloads causing significant write amplification

+Oracle AJD’s **native SQL/JSON engine** is powerful — but the **Mongo API compatibility layer** is not optimized for OLTP-style workloads.

+---

+# **7. Conclusion**

+MongoDB outperforms AJD (Mongo API) by:

+* **3–4 orders of magnitude in throughput**
+* **2–4 orders of magnitude in latency**
+* **Substantial stability advantages**
+* **Smooth scalability from 6M to 16M**

+This benchmark does **not** evaluate AJD’s native JSON/SQL performance, which may behave differently.
+It focuses solely on the **Mongo API compatibility layer**, which is not designed for high-throughput OLTP traffic at dataset scales above a few million documents.

+Winfo Solutions remains committed to transparency, accuracy, and responsible technical advisory for both Oracle and MongoDB customers.

+---

+# **8. Contact & Reproducibility**

+* All MongoDB CSV files included in this repo
+* AJD summary results can be validated with Oracle upon request
+* Full dataset generation scripts and YCSB commands to be added in `/scripts/` folder

+For collaboration or further validation, please contact the Winfo benchmarking team.

+---

+---